Ageism: Iceland

 For the office of President of Iceland, only an Icelandic citizen who has reached the age of 35 and fulfills the requirement necessary to vote in elections to the Althing is eligible to be elected president.

 Ireland

 The 1937 Constitution of Ireland requires the President to be at least 35 and members of the Oireachtas (legislature) to be 21.
 Members of the European Parliament for Ireland must also be 21.
 Members of local authorities must be 18, reduced from 21 in 1973.
 The 1922–1937 Constitution of the Irish Free State required TDs (members of the Dáil, lower house) to be 21, whereas Senators had to be 35 (reduced to 30 in 1928).
 At the 1987 general election, the High Court ruled that a candidate (Hugh Hall) was eligible who reached the minimum age after the date of nomination but before the date of election.
 The Thirty-fifth Amendment of the Constitution Bill 2015 proposed to lower the presidential age limit to 21.
 However, this proposal was rejected by 73% of the voters.

+The mandatory retirement age for members of the Garda Síochána with the rank of garda, inspector, and sergeant was increased from 57 years old to 60 years old in 2004.
+Later in 2024 it was increased for all members to 62 years old, under the An Garda Síochána Retirement Regulations 2024.
+Since then some members have been given permission to work until they are 64 years old.